gvwilson/thirdbit/src/fiction/in-heck/index.md

 That meant the larger one was the Operators and Sindy on their way to Sandy Bend.

 Maddy let out a breath she hadn't realized she was holding.
-Sindy was safe.
+At least Sindy was safe.

-She *knew* Patient was lying.
+As if on cue,
+Meribeth's voice boomed all around her.
 "—about her sister."
-Meribeth's voice boomed all around her, making her jump.

 "Damn shame,"
 Thoughtful agreed.
-"Roundin' up throwback kids is hard enough on the soul without innocent folk like her gettin' caught up in it.
+"Roundin' up throwbacks is wearin' enough without other folk gettin' caught up in it.
-Sooner this one's in a tank and on her way to Heck, the easier I'll sleep."
+The sooner this one's in a tank and on her way to Heck, the sooner I can get over feelin' sorry for myself."

+"Pshaw,"
+Meribeth scoffed.
+"You ain't never gonna stop feelin' sorry for yourself."

+"'Spose not."
+The rabbit sighed.
+"On the bright side,
+there's this lady I know in Sandy Bend who'll do her best to take my mind off it if I ask nice."

+The room fell silent.
+Maddy felt sick.
+She hadn't believed Patient,
+not for a moment,
+but now…

+Unless the conversation was made up.
+Able the mailbot could imitate people's voices.
+She had even heard it imitate a four-piece string band once.
+"Who *are* you?" she demanded out loud, suddenly angry.
+"And what is this place,
+and why are you helping me?"

+She swung her legs off the reclining chair and stood up, or tried to.
+Her limbs felt strangely heavy—so heavy that she could barely move them.
+And she was so tired that she could barely keep her eyes open.
+The last thing she saw before the world went away was Special Blazes' face looking down at her from the ceiling overhead.

 </section>